christopher-francisco/vizion/README.md

 ## TODO
 ### vim
-Figure out what to do with the bin/vim (macvim's vim) vs actual vim possible from homebrew?
+Figure out what to do with the bin/vim (macvim's vim) vs actual vim possible from homebrew? fix problem with vim airlines trying to load before installing the plugin install ycm and tern_for_vim after.
+Consider vim-plug

 ### tmux